Mark Dacascos: Career

 Dacascos became an actor after being discovered walking down the street in San Francisco's Chinatown by Chris Lee (assistant director) and Rexall Chinn (hairstylist), who at the time were working for director Wayne Wang.
 He was cast in Dim Sum: A Little Bit of Heart, and though his scenes were cut from the final film, he went on to establish a film and television career primarily playing martial artists.
 He was originally set to play as the Red Ranger, Victor Lee, in Bio-Man, an adaptation of Choudenshi Bioman produced by Haim Saban.
-The show was not picked up at the time but the concept evolved into Mighty Morphin Power Rangers.
+The show was not picked up at the time, but the concept evolved into Mighty Morphin Power Rangers.

-His breakout role was in the 1993 film Only the Strong, in which he played Louis, a capoeira master who takes a high school's potential failures and turns their lives around by teaching them the Brazilian martial art based on the Angolan ritual combat technique of Engola.
+His breakout role was in the 1993 film Only the Strong, in which he played Louis, a capoeira master who takes a high school's struggling students and turns their lives around by teaching them the Brazilian martial art based on the ritual combat technique of Angola.
 In the following year, Dacascos co-starred with Party of Five's Scott Wolf as Jimmy and Billy Lee, respectively, in the film Double Dragon, based on the video game with the same name.

-He plays the role of the Chairman of Iron Chef America, Iron Chef Australia and Iron Chef Mexico.
-In the series' backstory he is the nephew of the original Iron Chef Chairman, Takeshi Kaga.
+He plays the role of the Chairman on Iron Chef America, Iron Chef Australia and Iron Chef Mexico.
+In the series' backstory, Dacascos's character is the nephew of the original Iron Chef Chairman, Takeshi Kaga.

 He has been featured in many action films such as Drive, Brotherhood of the Wolf, Crying Freeman and Cradle 2 the Grave, in which he squared off against Jet Li.
 He also performed in three video games: voice acting in Stranglehold, live acting in Wing Commander IV: The Price of Freedom and digitally recreating The Chairman in the Iron Chef America: Supreme Cuisine video game for Wii.

 Dacascos was nominated for the Saturn Award for Best Supporting Actor in 2002 for his role in Brotherhood of the Wolf.
 He also appeared in the television series The Crow: Stairway to Heaven, which was a follow-up to the 1994 film The Crow.
 He also appears in the children's television show Kamen Rider: Dragon Knight, where he portrays Eubulon, also known as the Advent Master, mentor of the Kamen Riders and creator of the Advent Decks.

 Dacascos played the recurring role of Wo Fat on the CBS series Hawaii Five-0.
 He portrayed Kung Lao in the second season of the YouTube series Mortal Kombat: Legacy.
 He had a recurring role in the third season of Agents of S.H.I.E.L.D. as Mr. Giyera, an Inhuman servant of Hydra who can manipulate inanimate objects.

 In May 2019, Dacascos played Zero, a lead antagonist in the action thriller film John Wick: Chapter 3 – Parabellum.
 He starred in a recurring role on the Netflix series Wu Assassins.
 He has reprised his role as The Chairman of the Iron Chef series in Iron Chef: Quest for an Iron Legend, which was released on Netflix in June 2022.